 If you’d rather use more of a brick style battery option for your FS7, we have V-Mount and Gold Mount options as well as the appropriate mount plates.
 The plates, GP-S-FS7 (V-mount) and GP-A-FS7 (Gold mount), mount directly to the back of the FS7 as alternative options to the XDCA-FS7.
 Our plates do not have any video related processing capabilities as the XDCA, just adapting the camera to V-mount.
 They have a 4-pin XLR input option and two p-taps.
 If you prefer an even more advanced mounting option, we have our compact Jetpack series offering all the power outputs you’ll need.
 In addition to having the same power options offered on the plates, the JP-V-FS7 (V-mount) and JP-A-FS7 (Gold mount) also includes one USB, one 5v Lemo output, and two 12v regulated Hirose 4-pin outputs.
 Again, no video related processing, just a power option.

 Now let’s talk what batteries to put onto these mounts!
-The Hypercore series of lithium ion battery packs offer different capacities from 98Wh to 190Wh, in either V-mount or Gold mount.
-The 98Wh options are the Hypercore 9 Mini and Hypercore Slim 98 (both 12A continuous load), the 150Wh is Hypercore 150 (10A continuous load), and the 190Wh is Hypercore Prime (10A continuous load) which is a two-part split battery to make it acceptable for air travel.
+The Hypercore series of lithium ion battery packs offer different capacities from 98Wh to 293Wh, in either V-mount or Gold mount.
+The 98Wh options are the Hypercore 9 Mini and Hypercore Slim 98 (both 12A continuous load), the 150Wh is Hypercore 150 (10A continuous load), the 190Wh is Hypercore Prime (10A continuous load) which is a two-part split battery to make it acceptable for air travel, and lastly the beefiest of them all is the 293wh (15A continuous load) Hypercore XL.

 All Hypercore batteries deliver SMBUS data to the cameras LCD/VF, and are equipped with rubberized housing, a backlit multipurpose runtime LCD, LED power gauge, 1 P-tap, 1 USB, hibernation mode, storage mode, and compatible charging (What more could you need!?).
 For more in-depth information on the Hypercore series, visit the “road map” here.